JamesSkemp/JamesSkemp/README.md

 - Advanced Git
     - [My personal Git commands site](https://git.jamesrskemp.com/), for keeping track off all those less frequently used commands, and hopefully helping others.

-You can also find me on [GitLab.com](https://gitlab.com/strivinglife).
+You can also find me on [GitLab.com](https://gitlab.com/strivinglife) and [public projects on my personal Gitea instance](https://git.ebacher-skemp.com/explore/repos).

 ### Books
 Listed so I can quickly get to them.